vsg-dev/VulkanSceneGraph/INSTALL.md

 * C++17 compliant compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.7 or later.
 * Under macOS : [GLFW](https://www.glfw.org)  3.3 or later.
 The plan is to implement native Windowing support so this dependency will later be removed.
-Windows, Linux and Android have native Windowing so don't require GLFW.
+The VSG provides native windowing for Windows, Linux and Android so don't require GLFW.

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against older versions.
 If you find success with older versions let us know and we can update the version info.